juanschallibaum/Nuk3Gh0st/README.md

 # Nuk3 Gh0st

-## Currently there are problems after i adding the functionality of hiding network traffic, and also is unstable in multicore systems

 Universal Linux LKM rootkit, designed to work in any kernel version and both architectures (x86 and x64).

+## Note

+#### Please be aware of existing issues following the addition of the network traffic hiding functionality.
+Additionally, there is instability in multicore systems.

 ## Why Nuk3 Gh0st?